• Skip to primary navigation

 A plate of shish tawook skewers with a side salad, pickled sumac onions and garlic sauce.

 Step 6.
 Serve.
 Serve your grilled chicken shish tawook with your favorite sides.
-I like garlic sauce (toum) and sumac onions with a side of salad.
+I like garlic sauce (toum) and sumac onions with a side salad.

 Expert Tips